-- Jain, R. K., Engineering Metrology, Khanna Publishers, New Delhi, 2018 1. - Bewoor, A. K. and Kulkarni, V. A., Metrology and Measurement, Tata McGraw-Hill 2. - 3.
-Publishing House, New Delhi, 2009. - Venkateshan, S. P., Mechanical Measurements, John Wiley and Sons, New Delhi, 2015 4. - Backwith, Marangoni and Lienhard, Mechanical Measurements, Pearson Education, New 5. - Delhi, 2013 6. - 7. https://onlinecourses.nptel.ac.in/noc18_me62/preview
+- 1. Jain, R. K., Engineering Metrology, Khanna Publishers, New Delhi, 2018 - 2.
+Bewoor, A. K. and Kulkarni, V. A., Metrology and Measurement, Tata McGraw-Hill Publishing House, New Delhi, 2009. - 3.
+Venkateshan, S. P., Mechanical Measurements, John Wiley and Sons, New Delhi, 2015 - 4.
+Backwith, Marangoni and Lienhard, Mechanical Measurements, Pearson Education, New Delhi, 2013 - 5. https://onlinecourses.nptel.ac.in/noc18_me62/preview a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-SENSORS LABORATORY
+18MC407 SENSORS LABORATORY

-The purpose of this course is to acquire knowledge about LabVIEW programming and to study the interfacing of different sensors with LabVIEW.
+• The purpose of this course is to acquire knowledge about LabVIEW programming and to study the interfacing of different sensors with LabVIEW.